 1. Eat your bacteria

 Enjoying fermented foods like yogurt, kimchi, sauerkraut, kombucha, miso, and anything else pickled regularly supports your microbiome and keeps your gut lining in tip-top shape.
 If you don’t do dairy, try coconut yogurt.
 If these are not a part of your normal diet, I suggest starting with a few spoonfuls of yogurt before your first meal, or adding it to your oatmeal or a smoothie!
 Aim for yogurts that are plain and without added sugars or sweeteners.
-Sweeten it yourself with a dollop of Kiawah River honey from the fields.
+Instead, sweeten it yourself with a dollop of Kiawah River honey from the fields.

-Not only can you eat straight from the sea, but you are also surrounded by fertile, unadulterated farmland.
 As a resident, you can sign up for Kiawah River Farm’s Community Shared Agriculture (CSA) program and receive local seafood and freshly picked seasonal produce straight to your door.
 This subscription delivers from the harvests of Kiawah River’s community farmers, making it one step easier to cook fresh meals and confidently cultivate your inner garden.